paritytech/substrate-telemetry/README.md

 Every time new code is merged to `master`, a new version of telemetry will be automatically built and deployed to our staging environment, so there is nothing that you need to do.
 Roughly what will happen is:

-- An image tag will be generated that looks like `$CI_COMMIT_SHORT_SHA-beta`, for example `224b1fae-beta`.
+- An image tag will be generated that looks like `master-$CI_COMMIT_SHORT_SHA`, for example `master-224b1fae`.
 - Docker images for the frontend and backend will be pushed to the docker repo (see https://hub.docker.com/r/parity/substrate-telemetry-backend/tags?page=1&ordering=last_updated and https://hub.docker.com/r/parity/substrate-telemetry-frontend/tags?page=1&ordering=last_updated).
 - A deployment to the staging environment will be performed using these images.
-Go to https://gitlab.parity.io/parity/substrate-telemetry/-/pipelines to inspect the progress of such deployments.
+Go to https://github.com/paritytech/substrate-telemetry/actions to inspect the progress of such deployments.

 ### Deployment to live